NetBeansDay/100117-SanFrancisco/README.md

    * TUT1931: Goin' Mobile: Developing JavaFX Apps for IOS and Android with Java 9
    * CON5168: Java Desktop in the Wild for Science and Analysis: Sean Phillips, Geertjan Wielenga, Rob Terpilowski, Chris Heidt, Thierry Danard
-   * CON2887 Transforming a Java-based Desktop Application with Jython: Thierry Danard
+   * CON2887: Transforming a Java-based Desktop Application with Jython: Thierry Danard
-   *
+   * CON4389: Oracle JET in the wild - how and why organizations are using JET for their UIs